Bank of England interest rate cut and Open Banking: What they mean for UK small businesses

 VOXI has partnered with FCA-regulated fintech company Moneyhub to create an open banking solution that streamlines the eligibility-checking process, enabling qualified applicants to quickly access the tariff.
 The integration of open banking systems addresses issues beyond just payments, facilitating smooth client experiences that enhance business growth.

-The evolution of payments in SMEs
+The evolution of payments for UK SMEs

 Service providers like Wonderful aim to provide open banking solutions for the small-to-medium-sized enterprise (SME) sector, focusing on cost-effective payment processing and rapid settlements in response to increasing expenses.
 The company has combined various platforms to provide businesses with a comprehensive payment solution.